HelenTang1/pyCodemap/README.md

   - When using function-level nodes, optionally group nodes by **module**, so that logical boundaries are clearer.
 - **Transitive edge reduction**
   - Optionally remove **redundant transitive edges** to make the graph more readable.
+- **Keyword-based filtering**
+  - Focus on only the symbols that matter by keeping nodes whose names match provided keywords and, when desired, their transitive callees (`--filter`, `--link-by-filter`).
 - **Flexible node labels**
   - Nodes can display either:
     - The **definition name** (for high-level architecture overview), or